 See, that wasn’t so bad, was it?
 Wrapping your head around Etsy taxes and accounting isn’t as hard as you think, but it does take a little research.
-The good news is, there are many free or relatively inexpensive programs out there that you can use to help you keep track of everything throughout the year.
+The good news is there are many free or relatively inexpensive programs out there that you can use to help you keep track of everything throughout the year.

 Interested in more things you should know before you start an Etsy shop?
 Do you know what similar product listings sell for on Etsy, or are you flying blind?
-Not only is it important to know the price of your competition, here’s how to price your products to beat them.
+Not only is it important to know the price of your competition, but here’s how to price your products to beat them.